 STRATEGIC ACTION 17

-Develop best practices guidelines and share best practices to improve national solid waste management strategies in the region, based on the waste hierarchy and taking into consideration the unique characteristics of the Arctic, including remote communities and seasonal weather patterns.
+Develop best practices guidelines and share best practices to improve national solid waste management strategies in the region (e.g. state, municipal), based on the waste hierarchy and taking into consideration the unique characteristics of the Arctic, including remote communities and seasonal weather patterns.

 STRATEGIC ACTION 18